MikeTheEngr/MikeTheEngr/README.md

 👨🏼‍💻 Passionate about building efficient, scalable solutions to real-world problems.

-Currently working on: **TULKON** the very first of its kind (stay tuned 👀).
-👯Open to collaborating on impactful projects.
+Currently working on: **TULKON** the very first of its kind (stay tuned 👀) and also Open to collaborating on impactful projects.
 🗒️ Side note: I build solutions for fun.

 ---